 Organizers and onlookers welcomed the holiday season with a ribbon cutting Nov.
 8 for one of the city’s biggest winter markets: Snowport.
-This year will be the market’s sixth year — its third year with current management — and its biggest event yet, directors said, with over 120 vendors representing a variety of New England’s small businesses.
+This year will be the market’s sixth year — its third year with current sponsoring partner — and its biggest event yet, directors said, with over 120 vendors representing a variety of New England’s small businesses.

 In addition to the range of vendors, Snowport’s attractions include curling, a tree market and visits from winter mascot Betty The Yeti.
 As the holiday season commences, Snowport will host events like Christmas tree and menorah lightings to help celebrate various winter observances.